QMS Document Management: Connecting Documents, Training, and Quality Events

 Stage 3: Approval with 21 CFR Part 11 Electronic Signatures

 The document routes to each approver in the configured approval sequence.
-Each approver signs electronically using a two-factor authentication process that satisfies 21 CFR Part 11: the approver’s unique identifier and a confirmation password entry at the time of signing.
+Each approver signs electronically using a two-factor authentication process that satisfies 21 CFR Part 11 Subpart C: the approver’s unique identifier and a confirmation password entry at the time of signing.
 The electronic signature record captures the signer’s identity, the date and time of the signature, and the meaning of the signature — reviewed and approved, for example, rather than a generic acknowledgment.
-The signature is bound to the document record in a tamper-evident way: any subsequent modification to the document after signature invalidates the signature record and requires re-approval.
+The signature is securely and permanently bound within the database architecture: any subsequent modification to the document after signature invalidates the signature record and requires re-approval.

 Stage 4: Publication and Controlled Distribution